3stack-software/celery-cloudwatch/README.md

 The following events are tallied per task:

- * CeleryTaskEventWaiting
+ * CeleryEventSent
- * CeleryTaskEventRunning
+ * CeleryEventStarted
- * CeleryTaskEventCompleted
+ * CeleryEventSucceeded
- * CeleryTaskEventFailed
+ * CeleryEventFailed

 You can then see how many tasks/day, tasks/week etc are being completed.

 Also, we record the total waiting/running per task:

- * CeleryTaskWaiting
+ * CeleryNumWaiting
- * CeleryTaskRunning
+ * CeleryNumRunning

 Also, statistics on task duration are sent in the metrics:

- * CeleryTaskQueuedTime
+ * CeleryQueuedTime
- * CeleryTaskProcessingTime
+ * CeleryProcessingTime

 These metrics are sent with all supported stats (No. Events, Sum, Max, Min), allowing you to gain insight into your task processing and match requests and capacity.